xbeat/Machine-Learning/README.md

 Introduction to Euler's Identity

 Euler's Identity is a mathematical equation that connects five fundamental constants in a single, elegant expression.
 It's often considered one of the most beautiful equations in mathematics due to its simplicity and profound implications.

+## Data Cleaning With Python

+Introduction to Data Cleaning

+Data cleaning is a crucial step in the data analysis process.
+It involves identifying and correcting errors, inconsistencies, and inaccuracies in datasets to ensure the quality and reliability of your analysis.
+Python offers powerful tools and libraries for efficient data cleaning, making it an essential skill for any data scientist or analyst.

 ## Bias in Stochastic Gradient Descent for Neural Network Architectures